fpoirotte/tomcrypt/README.WIN32.rst

 ---------------------

 First, download and install Visual Studio 2017.
-The `Visual Studio Community 2017`_ edition is sufficient.
+`Visual Studio Community 2017`_ is sufficient to compile the code.

-During the installation, make sure the "Desktop development with C++" component is selected, as well as the "Windows 8.1 SDK and UCRT SDK" optional sub-component.
+During the installation, make sure the ``Desktop development with C++`` component is selected, as well as the ``Windows 8.1 SDK and UCRT SDK`` optional sub-component.

 ..  note::

-    The web installer uses modern algorithm to sign its manifest.
+    The web installer uses modern algorithms to sign its manifest.
     Windows 7 (and probably others) did not come with the support for such algorithms when released.
 However, Microsoft has provided updates that add support for such algorithms.

-    If you get an error about the verification of the manifest's signature during the installation, make sure you have applied the latest updates available for your version of Windows.
+    If you get an error about the verification of the manifest's signature during Visual Studio's installation, make sure the latest updates available for your system are installed.

 Compile dependencies